 But it’s useless if we’re unable to do anything with it, in other words, to interpret it.
 Fortunately, the processing power of the average computer, and the sophistication of interpretative algorithms run on them, has grown consistently for decades.
 Hardware and software have kept up with the pile of information they’ve produced.
 Which means we’re able, in reasonable time, to comb through data sufficiently abundant to pick out meaningful trends, or patterns, that confirm or invalidate hypotheses.

-What data and what patterns, however?
-And how are they actionable?
+What data and what patterns?

 All you need is enough data and a rationale for processing it.
 Thousands upon thousands of weather stations globally log metrics ranging from temperature to wind speed to humidity, churning out vast quantities of information that feed into climate models.
 600 million collisions between particles occur at the Large Hadron Collider (LHC) every second, which are captured to help unravel the universe’s fundamental laws.
 And 23andMe users, that have sent off saliva samples for DNA analysis, have their genetic data stored in one database.
 There’s 1,000,000 such users worldwide, which has allowed conditions, diseases and traits to be linked to specific genes.

-The Big Data philosophy, searching for meaning through oceans of information, extends to the eCommerce world.
+The Big Data philosophy, searching for meaning through oceans of information, extends to the ecommerce world.
 Retailers scrutinise shopping habits – what’s bought, by whom and when – helping anticipate what they’ll buy next.
 Products can then be discounted or simply suggested, down to the individual, boosting conversion rates.
 Away from virtual shop floors and in the warehouse, data captured, from purchase order arrival to delivery despatch, reveals worker productivity and wider inefficiencies in process that hold businesses back.